 Michael Lee Pope is an award-winning journalist who lives in Old Town Alexandria.
-He has reported for Connection Newspapers, WAMU 88.5 News, the New York Daily News and the Tallahassee Democrat.
-A native of Moultrie, Ga., he grew up in Durham, N.C., and graduated high school in Tampa, Fla.
+He has reported for NPR, the New York Daily News and Northern Virginia Magazine.
 He has a master's degree in American Studies from Florida State University, and he is a former adjunct professor at Tallahassee Community College.
-Pope is the author of "Hidden History of Alexandria, D.C."
-(2011) and "Ghosts of Alexandria" (2010), both published by History Press in Charleston, S.C.
+Pope is the author of four books.

-Candidates for governor present inkblots on issues from health of the economy to the value of Confederate statues.
+Candidates for governor present inkblots on everything from the economy to Confederate statues.

 Keys-Gamarra overcomes Republican-advantage in low-turnout August.

 Guardian ad litem and Fairfax County Planning Commission member Karen Keys-Gamarra swamped Republican Chris Grisafe and two other candidates in a special election this week, one that Democrats say is a sign of strength for their party heading into the fall.

 Countywide at-large seat to be determined by Aug.
 29 special election; early voting is underway.

 TitleMax, LoanMax and Fast Auto Loans will be able to keep details about their business secret.